svhawkins/czech-verb-conjugator/README.md

 2. Knowledge of the command line (if using a CLI)
 3. Czech (or Slovak) keyboard installed

+## Files:
+1. conjugator.py:
+    - runs the actual program
+2. verbs.py:
+    - code file to for the implementation of the Verb base class and its various subclasses
+4. irregular.txt:
+    - .txt file containing almost 100 irregular verbs.
+Each line holds the infinitive, its conjugation class, present tense stem, past participle (masculine singular), and singular form of the verb in the imperative
+6. prefix.txt:
+    - .txt file containing the list of verbal prefixes, and its variant forms, as indicated with regex.
+This file is intended for generating a regex string.

 ## Running the Program:

 (if CLI) Type in the following command to begin running the program: